parisbutterfield/restswitchmate/README.md

 `/auth?macaddress=<macaddress>`

-The server listens on 5001.
+AuthServer listens on 5001.
 A URL is generated from the /status page from the Status Server.

 #### SwitchServer